joostdecock/site/_includes/measurements/naturalwaisttoseat.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="naturalwaisttoseat" %}

 The **natural waist to seat** is the measurement from your natural waist down towards the fullest part of your bum, measured on the side of your body.